 Integration test for task #1

-When HacknPlan receives the notification of the push of that commit, the message is analyzed looking for references to tasks and the commit is added to all of them.
-Then, you can check the commits in the Source Code tab of the task edition panel.
+When HacknPlan receives the notification of the push of that commit, the message is analyzed looking for references to work items and the commit is added to all of them.
+Then, you can check the commits in the Source Code section of the task details panel.
 And remember, clicking on each one of the commits will take you to the details in BitBucket!